 - 24 set of oil pastels (at least)

 - metal stylus (or other pointed object)

 - Baby oil (optional, used like a solvent)

-Q-tips and facial tissues are used to blend the pigment.
+You can use Q-tips and facial tissues to blend the pigment.
 I have provided a link to a video later on in this post demonstrating these.

 This article contains product links for your convenience.
 They are affiliate links – click here for explanation.